 What the fuck do I do?
 A million, zillion thoughts flooding my head.

-AND I’ve just uttered my very first expletive!?
-Fuck, what’s happening to me?!
-Oh, shit, and again!!
+AND I’ve just uttered my very, very first expletive!?
+Fuck, I don’t ever swear!
+Oh, shit!
+What’s happening to me?!
+Oh, shit! and again!!
 CRAP!

 My husband has just come home, dropped the bombshell that he is having an affair, and then walked out the door.

 Should I call someone?
 Should I make dinner and carry on as normal?

 I started washing dishes in my kitchen sink.
 Loyal Rommy sat at my feet.
 He understood.